PostHog/posthog.com/contents/tutorials/toolbar.md

 ## Editing the selector for an action

-When you select an element to create an action, PostHog will automatically generate a selector for that element.
+When you select an element to create an action, PostHog automatically generates a selector for that element.
 Computers are good at choosing unique selectors, but sometimes you might want to change it to something more meaningful.

 You can type a selector into the "Selector" field in the action creation modal to do this.